NigelKibodeaux/react-router-tutorial/lessons/13-server-rendering.md

 })
 ```

+Next you need to delete public/index.html so that express doesn't serve it as a static file at http://localhost:8080/ and the route you just defined will handle it.

 And that's it.
 Now if you run `NODE_ENV=production npm start` and visit
 the app, you can view source and see that the server is sending down our
 app to the browser.
 As you click around, you'll notice the client app